thruflo/ntorque/README.md

 [Redis]: http://redis.io
 [Gevent]: http://www.gevent.org

 ## Installation

-Installation is currently manual.
-You need Redis and Postgres running.
 Clone the repo, install the Python app using:

+    pip install setuptools_git
     pip install -r requirements.txt
+    pip install .

+You need Redis and Postgres running.
+If necessary, create the database:

+    createdb -T template0 -E UTF8 torque

 If you like, install Foreman, to run the multiple processes, using: